So I received an unmarked piece of mail the other day, and whenever that happens, I know it’s going to contain some kind of nonsense.

-This way you wouldn’t need to make the October payment to your old lender, so your final payment (to the old mortgage) would be the September mortgage payment (interest due from August).
+This way you wouldn’t need to make the April payment to your old lender, so your final payment (toward the old mortgage) would be the March mortgage payment (for interest due from February).

-Then you wouldn’t have a mortgage payment due until December 1st because interest for September and October is paid via the refinance.
+Then you wouldn’t have a mortgage payment due until June 1st because interest for March and April is paid via the refinance transaction.